TimSnaith/OnePoint-API-Documentation/Keyword.md

 Name | Description
 ---- | -----------
-Keyword | The keyword which be between 3 and 50 characters long can can only contain alphanumerics FinishDate | The date the keyword expires.
+Keyword | The keyword which can be between 3 and 50 characters long can can only contain alphanumerics FinishDate | The date the keyword expires.
 This should be set in the future.

 #### Returns